-Walt Disney World attracts millions of people through its gates every year.
+Walt Disney World Resort attracts millions of people through its gates every year.
 Some of these are first-time visitors, others are annual pass holders or frequent travellers who spend as much time there as they can.
 If you were to actually look at this smorgasbord of humans, then you might see a pattern.
-Here are my Top Ten People that you are most likely to see at a Disney park.
+Here are 10 types of people you’re likely to see at Walt Disney World Resort:

 You can spot them a mile off.
 Map in hand, camera around neck and perhaps a brand new Mickey hat or set of Minnie Ears upon their head.
 They will be eating a classic Mickey bar or turkey leg and will no doubt be in the park from dusk ‘til dawn to get it all done (aside – you never get it ALL done, that’s why we keep going back!)

 The Newbie/Wide-eyed Kid(s)

 They will be mainly spotted gawping at Cinderella Castle and generally looking lost and overwhelmed, but in a good way!
 I defy anyone not to have a moment of awe when they first turn onto Main Street, U.S.A.

 Unless they’re at Mickey’s Not So Scary Halloween Party, these people won’t be fully costumed, but their outfit will totally be themed to a specific character.
 They will often be found in couples and will appreciate positive remarks about their attire.

 They will have a lanyard full of pins which will be so heavy it will weigh the same as a Mayor’s chain, and many extras all over their cap, backpack etc. They will scour the parks for elusive collector items and will happily queue for hours when limited-edition ones are released!

 The Matching T-Shirt Family